 Mera Peak Trek – 6476 m

 At 6476m (over 21,000 feet) Mera Peak is the highest trekking peak in Nepal, and is ideal as an introduction to the world of high altitude mountaineering.
-The journey takes us into a more remote part of the Everest region and the view from the top is arguably one of the finest panoramas in the Himalaya – a magnificent spread of 5 of the world’s highest mountains (Everest, Lhotse, Makalu, Cho Oyu and Kangchenjunga).
-Climbing Mera Peak is a 3 week expedition.
+The journey takes us into a remote part of the Everest region and the view from the summit is arguably one of the finest panoramas in the Himalaya – a magnificent spread of 5 of the world’s highest mountains (Everest, Lhotse, Makalu, Cho Oyu and Kangchenjunga).
+Climbing Mera Peak is a 3 week expedition and one that will stay with you for years after.

 What's not included